D9.117 Positive filter: the general filter

 Under the current rules, the person against whom HMRC can take counteraction must be a person who was party to the transaction in securities2.

-In IRC v Addy3 (see D9.114), Mrs Addy argued that she could not have had a tax avoidance motive, as she was not party to the decision to liquidate the company.
-The now current income tax rule, which states that the person obtaining the income tax advantage must actually have been party to the transaction in securities, might have been of some help to Mrs Addy: since
+In Addy3 (see D9.114), Mrs Addy argued that she could not have had a tax avoidance motive, as she was not party to the decision to liquidate the company.
+The now current income tax rule, which states that the person obtaining the income tax advantage must actually have been party to the transaction in securities, might have been of some help to Mrs Addy: since she was not party to the decisions to

 To continue reading